metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_provider_revision_v1_manifest.md

 page_title: "k8s_pkg_crossplane_io_provider_revision_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "pkg.crossplane.io"
 description: |-
   A ProviderRevision represents a revision of a Provider.
-Crossplanecreates new revisions when there are changes to a Provider.Crossplane creates and manages ProviderRevisions.
-Don't directly editProviderRevisions.
+Crossplane creates new revisions when there are changes to a Provider.
+Crossplane creates and manages ProviderRevisions.
+Don't directly edit ProviderRevisions.
 ---

 # k8s_pkg_crossplane_io_provider_revision_v1_manifest (Data Source)

 A ProviderRevision represents a revision of a Provider.
-Crossplanecreates new revisions when there are changes to a Provider.Crossplane creates and manages ProviderRevisions.
-Don't directly editProviderRevisions.
+Crossplane creates new revisions when there are changes to a Provider.
+Crossplane creates and manages ProviderRevisions.
+Don't directly edit ProviderRevisions.

 ## Example Usage